kchapelier/node-datafilter/README.md

 * Any operator can be negated by prepending a single exclamation point or the keyword _not_ (ie: _not lower than_, _!==_, _!regexp_).
 * Gotcha : _!==_ is a negation of _==_, not a negation of _===_.
 * All operators accepts multiple filter values as an array.
-A condition is considered as valid as long as it is true for any of its value.
+A condition is considered as valid as long as it is true for any of its values.

 ### dataFilter.add(field, operator, value);